scottrlarson/profession/content/publications/publication-windows-move-towards-surveillance.md

 With the release of Windows 11, the threat to data privacy is the worst it's ever been.
 In my recent article, "[Looking back at my transition from Windows to Linux in an anti-customer age](https://www.scottrlarson.com/publications/publication-looking-back-windows-to-linux/)", I wrote about my switch to Linux and how it saved me from having to sacrifice my freedom in the name of convenience.

 Whether you're a business or a home user, I'm here to tell you that in many cases, Linux is a real alternative to Windows.
 So instead of pushing the goal post back from the brink of an Orwellian nightmare.
-I'm suggesting all of us consider Linux now.
+I'm suggesting all of us consider switching Linux now.

 Microsoft's design of Windows 11 is a concern because: